Centuries of local history to explore — right in our own backyard!

 - The Black Writers Museum is a unique institution, providing exhibits of classic and contemporary Black Literature and its authors.
 Its collection includes first edition and autographed books, rare newspapers and documents, photographs, paintings, journals, magazines, manuscripts, recordings, and more.
 5800 Germantown Avenue (map)

 - Lest We Forget Slavery Museum is the only museum of its kind in Philadelphia, exhibiting authentic slavery artifacts which include hundreds of shackles, chains, coffles, branding irons and other forms of punishing ironware.
 Authentic documents show how enslaved Africans were bought and sold as chattel.
 Incredible African works of art – sculpture, oil paintings and vintage photographs line the walls of the museum.
-5501 Germantown Avenue (map)
+Check out our review & virtual walk-thru or set up your own tour on location at 5501 Germantown Avenue (map)

 All the sites are fascinating, though — especially for anyone living in this part of Northwest Philly historically known as Germantown Township in Colonial times.
 Indeed, the Germantown Historical Society‘s collection includes images, documents and artifacts from many neighborhoods including East Falls, Wissahickon… to the most rural parts of Chestnut Hill.